vijaynkhotborgaon/UrlShortner/readme.md

 Steps for accessing Url Shortner application using localhost (inside htdoc file)
 ---------------------------------------------------------------------------------------------

-Downlaod file from github. link :
+Downlaod file from github. link : https://github.com/vijaynkhotborgaon/UrlShortner

+Used framework: Laravel version: 5.5

+Once you downloaded file, unzip it.
+After unzipping you will get folder as "UrlShortner-master".
+Please rename it to "UrlShortner".

 Database setup :